ZaneNi/FastFlowLM/docs/models/gpt-oss.md

 > 📝 NOTE

 > - **Memory Requirements**
-   ⚠️ **Note**: Running `gpt-oss:20b` currently requires a system with **48 GB RAM or more**.
-The model itself uses approximately 16.4 GB of memory in FLM, and there is an internal cap (~15.6 GB) on NPU memory allocation enforced by AMD, which makes only about half of the total system RAM available to the NPU.
-On 32 GB machines, this limitation prevents the model from loading successfully, so we recommend using 48 GB or more RAM for a smooth experience.
+   ⚠️ **Note**: Running `gpt-oss:20b` may need a system with **> 32 GB RAM**.
+The model itself uses ~15.1 GB of memory in FLM, and there is an internal cap (~15.6 GB) from on NPU memory allocation enforced by AMD/Microsoft, which makes only about half of the total system RAM available to the NPU. **On 32 GB machines, it sometimes works sometimes not**, so we recommend more RAM for a smooth experience.

 > - **Open WebUI Patch**
    A community patch is available to run `gpt-oss` seamlessly with Open WebUI using the OpenAI Harmony template with FLM: 👉 [https://openwebui.com/f/alfredxu/harmony2think_filter_flm](https://openwebui.com/f/alfredxu/harmony2think_filter_flm).
 This patch enables GPT-OSS in FLM to integrate smoothly with browser-based UIs while preserving compatibility with the OpenAI API format.